Additive manufacturing technology or 3D printing is a type of technology that uses successive layers of material to

 What is Additive Manufacturing (AM)?

 The basic principle of Additive Manufacturing technology is that it uses CAD generated 3D model directly to fabricate a three-dimensional object by adding layer-upon-layer of material and fusing them.

 Although initially referred to as Rapid prototyping in a product development context, these technologies have made giant strides in recent years and moved from prototype to production-ready part manufacturing.
 Term 3D Printing is also widely used for these technologies, and MIT coined it for inkjet printing based on AM they invented in the 90s.
 Hence these terms do not effectively describe more recent technological advancements in the sector.

 A technical committee under ASTM international finally defined these processes appropriately as Additive Manufacturing (AM), as the technology builds 3D parts by adding material compared to subtractive manufacturing.

 There are seven main additive manufacturing technologies viz Vat photopolymerisation, Material Extrusion, Material Jetting, Binder Jetting, Powder bed fusion, directed energy deposition, and Sheet lamination.

 You can partially view the standards here.

 Binder jetting process

 As the name implies, Binder Jetting selectively deposits the bonding agent, a binding liquid, to join the powder material to form a 3D part.
 This process is different to any other AM technology as it does not employ heat during the process like others to fuse the material.

 Directed energy deposition

 Directed energy deposition technology uses focused thermal energy such as a laser, electron beam, or plasma arc to melt and fuse the material as they are deposited to create a 3d object.
 These are very similar to the welding process but very finely detailed.

 Material Extrusion is an additive manufacturing technique that uses a continuous filament of thermoplastic or composite material to construct 3D parts.
-Material extrusion was initially developed and patent by S. Scott Crump under Fused Deposition Modelling (FDM) in the 1980s.
+Material extrusion was initially developed and patented by S. Scott Crump under Fused Deposition Modelling (FDM) in the 1980s.